Magnetic Flux Transport in Radiatively Inefficient Accretion Flows and the Pathway towards a Magnetically Arrested Disk: Discussion

 \subsection{Transport efficiency in the SANE and its possibility of transformation to MAD}

-In Section \ref{sect:results_flux}, we have seen that except for off-centered loops, transport of externally injected magnetic flux loops is relatively efficient, with typically $\sim20\%$ of the available flux end up being accreted to the central BH regardless of initial field strength and size.
+In section \ref{sect:results_flux}, we show the results of the effects of the loop injection in turbulent quasi-stationary SANE RIAF.
+We observed a simultaneous transport of magnetic flux inward and outward due to the channel flows (more evident in the strong field case in Fig. 8 and 10).
+For strong field case, channels quickly transport the field inward giving very high efficiency, for weak field cases, a fraction of flux reaches BH slowly overcoming diffusion.
+We found that except for off-centered loops, transport of externally injected magnetic flux loops is relatively efficient, with typically $\sim20\%$ of the available flux end up being accreted to the central BH regardless of initial field strength and size.

-Note that none of our simulations reach the MAD state, but if this relatively high efficiency of flux transport obtained from our controlled experiments is universal, we can estimate the requirement on the external flux to potentially transform a SANE disk into MAD.
+Note that, we find all of the simulations with injected loops have the MAD parameter $\phi_{BH} \leq 10$.
+This implies that none of our simulations reaches the MAD state, but if this relatively high efficiency of flux transport obtained from our controlled experiments is universal, we can estimate the requirement on the external flux to potentially transform a SANE disk into MAD.

 The MAD parameter $\phi_{\rm BH}$ (the normalised unsigned flux threading the BH) is related to the magnetic flux (signed) $\Phi_{NH}$ threading the northern hemisphere of the BH as follows \be \phi_{\rm BH} \approx \frac{\Phi_{NH} (r_H)}{\sqrt{\dot{m}}r_g c^{1/2}}. \ee